iPhone 13 mini tipped to be last 'mini' iPhone model

-San Francisco, Sep 22 (IANS) Apple recently launched iPhone 13 lineup which includes iPhone 13 mini, iPhone 13, iPhone 13 Pro, as well as iPhone 13 Pro Max and now avid leaker Jon Prosser has claimed that the iPhone 14 will not include the 'mini' model.
+San Francisco: Apple recently launched iPhone 13 lineup which includes iPhone 13 mini, iPhone 13, iPhone 13 Pro, as well as iPhone 13 Pro Max and now avid leaker Jon Prosser has claimed that the iPhone 14 will not include the 'mini' model.

 The iPhone 13 mini will be the last 'mini' named iPhone.
 There will be no iPhone 14 mini, claims the tipster and it is still unclear whether the iPhone 14 lineup will include three or four devices, reports GizmoChina.